FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 How Can I Socialize My Puppy at Such a Young Age?

 Teaching your dog her daily routine is a big part of socialization!
-Begin by using touch to socialize your puppy.
+Dog owners should begin by using touch to socialize your puppy.

 It’s easy to cuddle your new puppy, and she likely enjoys the snuggles, too!
 However, you probably don’t give much thought to stroking her ears or rubbing her paws.
 You might be surprised to learn that these are important parts of the socialization process.
 How?
 You’ll be taking the puppy to the vet every six months of her life.
 She needs to be able to let the vet touch her ears without feeling uncomfortable.
 Plus, when you clean your dog’s ears periodically, she needs to be comfortable with the process and not flinch.
 Just rubbing her ears can help with this, and it’s an important part of socialization.